 |Extras||per-key RGB keyboard, 14″ ScreenPad Plus, no webcam|

-Our unit is an early sample offered by Asus for this review, and it performed much as I would expect from the final retail models.
+Our units are early samples offered by Asus for this review, and they performed much as I would expect from the final retail models.

 Retail configurations might get different amounts of memory and storage, but for the most part, you’ll get two different 2020 Zephyrus Duo 15 GX550 versions:

 - the Zephyrus Duo GX550LXS reviewed here, with either a Core i7-10875H or Core i9-10980HK processor and RTX 2080 Super (90W+) graphics, and either 300 Hz FHD or UHD screen;

 - the Zephyrus Duo GX550LWS variant, with a Core i7-10875H processor and RTX 2070 Super (90W+) graphics, and the same screen options.

 As you figured out by now, the Zephyrus Duo employs the same sort of reversed design we’ve previously seen on the ZenBook Duo and Zephyrus S GX531, with a bottom positioned keyboard, a small clickpad at the right, and the top reserved for the hardware and in this case, an extra display.